MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 What other designs have been considered and what is the rationale for not choosing them?

-* As I see it, the most reasonable non-bash language for this tooling is go, as the rest of the tooling used here (terraform, helm, prometheus, kubernetes, docker...) is availible via go libraries, go modules can handle the versioning of all dependencies (except coda-network), and the infrastructure team is already well-versed in go and can iterate quickly with it.
+* As I see it, the most reasonable non-bash language for this tooling is go, as the rest of the tooling used here (terraform, helm, prometheus, kubernetes, docker...) is available via go libraries, go modules can handle the versioning of all dependencies (except coda-network), and the infrastructure team is already well-versed in go and can iterate quickly with it.
 Why not start in go? because as of today the main dependencies of this tool include a hacky bash script and coda-network, which are not in go, and invoking go tools like terraform and kubectl are the easiest part of the process.
 Bash is the simplest direction to proceed from here, but when the complexity of this tool exceeds a reasonable amount for bash then a go rewrite is easy and viable.
 To rewrite in go from that point can rely on the bash implementation for A/B testing, and as the plan B if the more complex tool `go`es wrong.

 What is the impact of not doing this?